-EDUC 6030 Problems in Reading (3)
+EDUC 6030 Reading for Content Area Teachers (3)

 A study of reading problems encountered in public education.
 This course addresses reading skill development in special populations including those with limited English abilities, problems in content reading assignments, and non-readers in elementary, middle, and secondary school settings.
 Special attention is given to developing strategies for teaching reading and writing to readers at various skill levels.
 Candidates will develop resources for effective teaching based on the Georgia Performance Standards and standards from IRA and NCTE.